tumpio/requestcontrol/_locales/en/manual.md

 instructions to override parts of the original request (e.g. instruct requests to redirect to a different port).

+Both methods can also be used together.
+Redirect instructions will get parsed and applied to the base URL before parameter expansion.

 ### Parameter expansion

     {parameter}

-Access a named parameter of original request.
+Access a named parameter of original request URL.
 Available named parameters are listed at the end of this section.

 Parameter expansion supports the following string manipulation formats: